Fact Sheet on Seasonal Adjustment in the CPI

 services.
 Many collective bargaining contract agreements and pension plans, for example, tie

 compensation changes to the Consumer Price Index unadjusted for seasonal variation.

-Are areas for metropolitan areas or geographic regions seasonally adjusted in the CPI?
+Are metropolitan areas or geographic regions seasonally adjusted in the CPI?

 No, seasonally adjusted indexes are not calculated for metropolitan areas or regions.
 Seasonally

 adjusted indexes are published only for those national price indexes where significant seasonal

 How are price indexes seasonally adjusted?